icarogabryel/moon-iv/README.md

 uses Harvad architecture.

-A transparency for shift instructions, for move to ac instructionS rf receves hit signal because not do pop or push infinity
+A transparency for shift instructions, for move to ac instructionS AC register recieve wr pc because ac = ac + imm in Immediate instructions rf receves hit signal because not do pop or push infinity ctrl wr rf need to be eneble to do push and pop Operations

 # COMETA MK II - Instruction Set Architecture